- Policies and premiums

 - If you are unable to see clients in person to witness their signatures you can still have a video conference to explain the contents of the will as you would normally do.
 You should then send them the documents with clear written instructions on:

 - the importance of any time restrictions.

-- The Court of Appeal of the New South Wales Supreme Court in Howe v Fischer NSWCA 286 said the most that could be required of a practitioner if they were aware of any factors that might frustrate the making of a formal will was to explain the option of making an informal will to the client and the possibility that the court might be expected to declare it a final will if necessary later.
+you may need to advise your client on the option of creating an informal will.
+You will need to explain to them the consequences and requirements of an informal will.
+The Court of Appeal of the New South Wales Supreme Court in Howe v Fischer (2014) NSWCA 286 said the most that could be required of a practitioner if they were aware of any factors that might frustrate the making of an informal will was to explain the option of making an informal will to the client and the possibility that the court might be expected to declare it a final will if necessary later.

 - any evidence relating to the manner in which the document was executed